Grahp/Website/pages/Onyx.md

 ## Briefing

 Templated briefs are briefs built around theory rules.
+Templated briefs are largely the only briefs onyx will provide.
+I believe that arbitrary briefs are very personal, and shouldn't be dictated by your theory.
+If you want to use my arbitrary briefs, you're wrong.